 Marine Monitoring Program

-The Reef Water Quality Protection Plan (Reef Plan) is a joint Australian and Queensland government initiative that aims to improve the quality of water entering the Great Barrier Reef from broadscale landuse.
+The Reef 2050 Water Quality Improvement Plan is a joint Australian and Queensland government initiative aiming to improve the quality of water entering the Great Barrier Reef from broad-scale land-use.

-The objective of the Paddock to Reef Integrated Monitoring, Modelling and Reporting Program is to measure and report on progress towards Reef Plan's goal and targets through annual Report Cards, which are published every year.
-The Report Card 2015 was released in October 2016.
+The objective of the Paddock to Reef Integrated Monitoring, Modelling and Reporting Program is to measure and report on progress towards Reef Plan's goal and targets through annual report cards, which are published every year.

 Information from the Paddock to Reef Integrated Monitoring, Modelling and Reporting Program also feeds into the overarching Reef 2050 Integrated Monitoring and Reporting Program.